JessicaRodriguesFelix/final-portfolio-multiverse-apprenticeship/README.md

 - Joined Cisco Systems in September 2022 as part of the first cohort for the **RISE (Recognizing Inclusive Success and Excellence)** Apprenticeship Program.
 - I transitioned to an Agile team within the **Common Services** as part of their engineering team, working on the **Object Service** project.

-## On-the-Job Project and Team I've Collaborated With 🤝
+## Project and Team I've Collaborated With 🤝
 - The **Object Service project** provides a unified object repository for efficient object creation and editing across multiple **Cisco solutions**, ensuring future policy sharing.
 - Gained hands-on experience with front-end and back-end tasks:
   - Front-End: Developed reusable Figma-based components. **React, TypeScript, Jest** for unit testing, and **GitHub Actions** for **CI/CD**.

   - Back-End: Extended endpoints for static objects (e.g., host, CIDR, and Fully Qualified Domain Name) with CRUD operations. **Java Spring Boot, TestNG, Mockito** for unit testing and **Jenkins** for **CI/CD**.

+## Bootcamp Projects
+### Front-end Project
+ -   Developed a front-end application using **TypeScript** and **React**, demonstrating my ability to build components and develop user interfaces.
+ -   Skills Developed: `Problem-solving` and `code debugging` using Chrome DevTools and Visual Studio Code
+ -   Link to the project: Crush Club Wines: https://github.com/JessicaRodriguesFelix/wine-lovers-UI
+### Back-end Project
+### Hackathon Project
+### Deployment Project

 ## Contact me
    💼 Connecting and sharing professional updates on [LinkedIn](https://www.linkedin.com/in/jessica-rodrigues-dlouhy/)  |